waternumbers/dynatop_training/sorting_litedown/03_dynamic_topmodel.markdown

 ## Motivation

-Dynamic TOPMODEL was originally conceived as *"A new version of the rainfall-runoff model TOPMODEL is described in which the assumption of a quasi-steady state saturated zone configuration is replaced by a kinematic wave routing of subsurface flow..."* allowing for *"...the simulation of dynamically variable up-slope contributing areas."*
+Dynamic TOPMODEL was originally conceived as *“A new version of the rainfall-runoff model TOPMODEL is described in which the assumption of a quasi-steady state saturated zone configuration is replaced by a kinematic wave routing of subsurface flow…”* allowing for *”…the simulation of dynamically variable up-slope contributing areas.”*

 Revisiting the idea of TOPMODEL (which has done this mainly for hill slopes, but see [Peters et al. 2003](https://doi.org/10.1002/hyp.1128)) a model is formulated by

   - Classifying the catchment up into areas that respond in a hydrologically similar manner
   - Determining the connectivity between each of the classes
   - Assigning each class to an appropriate Hydrological Representative Unit (HRU), which solves the hydrological processes for a standardised unit

 In the following these aspects are outlined with reference to the implementation of Dynamic TOPMODEL in the `dynatop` and `dynatopGIS` packages.